pythonInRelay/pythonInRelay/README.md

 I have one degree in CompSci🖥️ & Business🏢 and another in Environmental Science🍃 & Engineering⚙️

 - 💬 Ask me about working for you 😃
-- 🌱 I’m currently learning DevOps! 🤖
+- 🌱 I’m currently learning DevOps and Docker/K8s! 🤖🐳

 ## Languages and Tools I Use
 <code><img height="50" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/unity/unity.png"></code>